xanadunf/matchbook/README.md

 * * *
 # *Status*
 This package is under active development and feedback and suggested improvements are welcome.
-See
 * * *
 # *Bug-Reporting*
-Please create an issue using the bit-bucket issue button on the left hand side menu.
+Please create an issue using the [Issues](https://github.com/xanadunf/matchbook/issues) area.

 * * *
 # *Future Development*
 * add pagination to the results of calls where applicable.
 * add parameter to allow sorting of prices returned.
+* add function to retrieve account details

 * * *
 # *Disclaimer*